sybrew/the-seo-framework-title-fix/readme.txt

 == Description ==

 ***The SEO Framework relies on the required Title Tag support within the theme files.
-Not all themes do it right, this can cause issues.***
+This can cause issues because not all themes do it right.***

 This free extension plugin fixes those issues by replacing the title tag within the output buffer prior to outputting your website's content.